ABC505py/Technical-Writing-Assignment/README.md

 What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ANS:
+Avoid using jargon and instead use simple terms
+Use visual content to break down content
+Study your audience to better tailor your content to them Include descriptive headings to make scanning easier

 Why is it important to use plain language instead of technical jargon in your writing?
 ANS: This is because you want your writing to be understood by a wide audience, from the lowest to the highest level of expertise.
 Using plain language also lowers the chances of your audience getting bored with the content which will ultimately contribute to the acceptance rate of your product.